 Sheryl Buchel handles accounting, budgeting and financial reporting for the Employer TA Center/EARN to its funding entity, the U.S. Department of Labor's Office of Disability Employment Policy.
 As part of this, she works closely with the National Project Director and each of the Employer TA Center's partners to ensure outcomes align with allotted resources.

-A seasoned trainer and educator, Lisa Stern is the Employer TA Center/EARN's direct link with employers requesting customized technical assistance and training for their organizations.
-In this capacity, she prepares customized trainings for organizations across the country, delivering them both in-person and remotely.
+A seasoned trainer and educator, Derek Shields is EARN's direct link with employers requesting customized technical assistance and training for their organizations.
+In this capacity, he prepares customized trainings for organizations across the country, delivering them both in-person and remotely.

 Dinah Cohen lends expertise to the Employer TA Center/EARN's work in the federal arena, attending events, developing materials and delivering customized trainings to assist agencies in ensuring the federal workforce reflects the diverse citizenry its serves, which of course includes people with disabilities.
 She has particular expertise in accessibility and accommodations for employees with disabilities, veterans and wounded warriors.